Structured Optimal Variational Inference for Dynamic Latent Space Models

-Table~\ref{tab:3} reports the median of PCC between true and estimated probabilities for SMF with $\sigma_0 = 0.5$ and known $\tau$ vs. adaptive SMF using \eqref{eq:prior_sd}.
-It is interesting to observe that adaptively learning the initial and transition variances using the prior~\eqref{eq:prior_sd} leads to no loss of accuracy compared to the case when these parameters are known apriori.
+In Table~\ref{tab:3}, we report the median of PCC from 25 simulation experiments for binary networks with $n=100$ and $T=100$.
+The comparison is between the true and estimated probabilities for SMF with $\sigma_0 = 0.5$ and a known $\tau$, versus adaptive SMF using \eqref{eq:prior_sd}.
+It's interesting to note that learning the initial and transition variances adaptively using the prior~\eqref{eq:prior_sd} doesn't lead to any loss of accuracy compared to when these parameters are known as a priori.